otterscan/otterscan/README.md

 We make use of [Sourcify](https://sourcify.dev/) for displaying contract verification info.
 More info [here](docs/sourcify.md).

+## Otterscan JSON-RPC API extensions

+We implemented new JSON-RPC APIs to expose information not available in a standard ETH node.
+They can be useful for non-Otterscan users and their specification is available [here](./docs/custom-jsonrpc.md).

 ## Kudos (in no particular order)

 We make use of many open-source software and integrate many public datasources, mainly: